sealldeveloper/sealldev-chirpy/_posts/2024-5-14-how-to-make-password-protected-posts.md

 ```

 ## Thanks for reading!
+If this did help **please** leave a little note of credit on your `encrypted.html` perhaps with a link to this post.

 Feel free to give me feedback or follow me on [Twitter](https://twitter.com/sealldev).

 You can also find my other contacts on the [whoami](../about) page.